Batfoxkid/FreakFortressBat/README.md

 # Ｕｎｏｆｆｉｃｉａｌ　Ｆｒｅａｋ　Ｆｏｒｔｒｅｓｓ
-## A mixture of various popular plugins for FF2 and extra setting to give the best out of bosses and community servers!
+## A mixture of various popular plugins for FF2 and extra settings to give the best out of bosses and community servers!

 ### Installiton and Setup:
-The download does not include boss configs, models, or subplugins.
-It is recommended that you install the [offical Freak Fortress 1.10.14](https://github.com/50DKP/FF2-Official/releases/tag/1.10.14 "Release FF2 1.10.14 · 50DKP/FF2-Official") bosses and subpugins before installing this edit. **To install this edit, download 'Source code' in releases** This edit generates some new cvars, so save a backup of cfg/sourcemod/FreakFortress2.cfg and delete it, it will generate new cvars. **Notes:**
+To download Unofficial, download 'Source code' in releases, 'Resources' for boss models, materials, and sounds.
-**All non-boss config (eg. characters.cfg, doors.cfg, and maps.cfg) need to go in data/freak_fortress_2/**
+This generates some new ConVars, so save a backup of cfg/sourcemod/FreakFortress2.cfg and delete it, it will generate new ConVars.
-**This has it's own boss selection and toggle menu, if you wish to disable, see cfg/sourcemod/FreakFortress2.cfg**
+All non-boss config (`characters.cfg`, `doors.cfg`, `maps.cfg`) need to go in `data/freak_fortress_2/`.
-**Always make sure to restart your server when applying updates or installing**
+If your upgrading from official verions or applying a major update, restart your server!

-### Edit Changes:
+### Fork Changes:
 Visit the [Wiki tab](https://github.com/Batfoxkid/FreakFortressBat/wiki "Home · Batfoxkid/FreakFortressBat Wiki") to see a full list of changes.
-It will include cvars, boss settings, and other information.
+It will include ConVars, boss settings, and other information.

 ### Reporting Issues:
 Visit the [Issues tab](https://github.com/Batfoxkid/FreakFortressBat/issues "Issues · Batfoxkid/FreakFortressBat") to report any bugs, enhancements, or questions you may have.
 [Here's an template.](https://github.com/Batfoxkid/FreakFortressBat/blob/master/CONTRIBUTING.md "FreakFortressBat/CONTRIBUTING.md at master · Batfoxkid/FreakFortressBat")